-Read Nick and Sophie's experience of adopting baby Billy through Coram Concurrent Planning.
+Read Nick and Sophie's experience of adopting baby Billy through Coram Early Permanence

 “His birth mother suffered from substance misuse problems during pregnancy, so he had been in hospital.
 When we took him home, he couldn’t unclench his muscles and would lie rigid and stiff with his arms clamped to his body.
 He would often shake and couldn’t rest, waking up a lot and needing to be comforted.

-We were to care for Billy as his foster family whilst the courts decided his future - whether he should return to his birth family or be adopted.
+We were to care for Billy as his foster family while the courts decided his future - whether he should return to his birth family or be adopted.

 Coram prepared us for the kinds of issues that can come up.
 When a birth relative of Billy’s put in an application to look after him, our Coram social worker told us we’d have support if the baby would have to leave us.

 “When we were told we could adopt Billy, it was a big moment; we were now ‘Mummy and Daddy’.